deminimis/minimalpdfcompress/README.md

 ### Usage Guide
+_Tooltips have been added to the options inside the app to refer to._
 1. **Launch the App**:
    - Open the app via the `.exe` or by running the Python script.
 2. **Select Input**: